robyndahl/AdvancedPaleobiology/Labs/Lab08A.md

 **STEP 3**

 Let's turn our newly downloaded and cleaned PBDB data into a community matrix.
 A community matrix is one of the most fundamental data formats in ecology.
 In such a matrix, the rows represent different samples, the columns represent different taxa, and the cell valuess represent the abundance of the species in that sample.
+If you would like to read more about the theory behind community matrices, this is a good paper to start with: [Novak et al. 2016](https://www.annualreviews.org/doi/10.1146/annurev-ecolsys-032416-010215)

 Here are a few things to remember about community matrices.